deleeuwj1/CS1XA3/Assign1/README.md

 ## Custom Functions:

-  reminderOfDiffs: when run, creates and displays a file **diffs.log** that shows all of the changes that have been made since the last commit
+  remainderOfDiffs: when run, creates and displays a file **diffs.log** that shows all of the changes that have been made since the last commit
+  findAndMove: modified version of **findFile** from [Jeff Gibson's Project] (https://github.com/gibsoj12/CS1XA3/blob/master/ProjectAnalyze.sh)